Fireballs and wands, black cats and broomsticks – I wish magic really was like that, sanitised and safe and suitable for small children.

 Then all hell broke loose.

 A general melee is impossible to recall or describe with any level of clarity.
 Memory simply fails, or weaves fiction to fill the gaps.
-A back-alley scuffle or an attempted kidnapping, those can be recreated in the mind, step by step, after much thought and careful consideration of experience best left buried, but the sheer confusion and terror of wider brawl devours all relevant detail.
+A back-alley scuffle or an attempted kidnapping, those can be recreated in the mind, step by step, after much thought and careful consideration of experience best left buried, but the sheer confusion and terror of a wider brawl devours all relevant detail.
 At least it did for me.
 All those superhero movies where the characters execute perfect techniques in big set-piece battles – reality’s not like that, not at all.

 The zombies rushed us, reaching, grasping, clawing.
 I recall unimportant things – cracked dry skin on the back of a single hand, one face with terribly bloodshot eyes, the sight of a zombie missing his left shoe.